sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='synchronous-record-contact-no-direct-presentation'>Synchronously Record Subject Contact without Direct Presentation</a>

-In the following example, the contact is received by an agent instead of by a subject.
+Here is an example of a contact that is received by an agent instead of by a subject.

 **Request**
 ```